microbus-io/fabric/docs/milestones.md

 * Renamed the `services` package to `coreservices`
 * Replaced the `Service` interface in the `connector` package with various interfaces in a new `service` package
 * Adjusted the pattern of including microservices in an `Application`
+* Deprecated the SQL database dependency and its corresponding code generation